zhangxuelincode/Alita/README.md

 #### Comment 16: MCP Overload(Tool Overload)

-In the book "A practical guide to to building agents" by OpenAI, **Tool Overload is a big problem**: "The issue isn’t solely the number of tools, but their similarity   or overlap.
+In the book "A practical guide to building agents" by OpenAI, **Tool Overload is a big problem**: "The issue isn’t solely the number of tools, but their similarity   or overlap.
 Some implementations successfully manage   more than 15 well-defined, distinct tools while others struggle with fewer than 10 overlapping tools.
 Use multiple agents   if improving tool clarity by providing descriptive names,   clear parameters, and detailed descriptions doesn’t   improve performance."

 The same issue also applies to MCPs.
-We refer it as **MCP Overload**.
-Some MCPs may have overlaps, which leads to the situation that agents struggle in a simple task.
+We refer to it as **MCP Overload**.
+Some MCPs may have overlaps, which leads to the situation where agents struggle with a simple task.

 Reference: https://cdn.openai.com/business-guides-and-resources/a-practical-guide-to-building-agents.pdf

 #### Comment 17: Alita on Humanity's Last Exam

-When I come up with the idea on the first day, I already plan to apply it on the Humanity's Last Exam.
+When I came up with the idea on the first day, I already planned to apply it to the Humanity's Last Exam.
 In my plan, Alita can construct different MCP boxes that will work on different subjects.
 For Biology/Medicine tasks in HLE, Alita will save Biology/Medicine MCPs.
-For Chemistry tasks in HLE, Alita will save Chemistry-related MCPs. **With different doamin-specific MCP boxes, Alita will self-evolve into different domain-specific agents.**
+For Chemistry tasks in HLE, Alita will save Chemistry-related MCPs. **With different domain-specific MCP boxes, Alita will self-evolve into different domain-specific agents.**

 #### Comment 18: Overfit GAIA dataset

-If Alita doesn't do the MCP abstraction, those very detailed MCPs wrapped from auto generated tools will definitely overfit GAIA validation.
+If Alita doesn't do the MCP abstraction, those very detailed MCPs wrapped from auto-generated tools will definitely overfit GAIA validation.

 Also, even though MCPs generated by Alita on GAIA validation are processed by MCP abstraction, these MCPs may only work on GAIA validation, test, and tasks similar to or easier than GAIA tasks.
 This problem might not be that severe if it is on domain-specific tasks and the benchmark is ideally comprehensive and well-defined for the specific domain, which is nearly impossible in reality.

 **However, Alita still has its own value.**

-First, it provides a paradigm that how an agent can quickly evolve into a super agent that meets the requirements defined by the benchmark dataset.
-The super agent may not be perfect, but still very useful to some extent.
-Human developers can further design/refine the super agent with the auto generated MCPs, which saves a lot of time compared to starting from scratch.
-Also, it may auto generate some MCPs beyond the imagination of human developers.
+First, it provides a paradigm for how an agent can quickly evolve into a superagent that meets the requirements defined by the benchmark dataset.
+The super agent may not be perfect, but it is still very useful to some extent.
+Human developers can further design/refine the super agent with the auto-generated MCPs, which saves a lot of time compared to starting from scratch.
+Also, it may auto-generate some MCPs beyond the imagination of human developers.

 Second, it has been proved that auto MCP creation without reuse, Alita still achieves super high performance on GAIA.
 In the future, as the ability of LLM increases, MCP box should be only used for agent distillation.